AvaProtocol/Grants-Program/.github/pull_request_template.md

 - [x] The [application template](https://github.com/OAK-Foundation/Grants-Program/blob/master/applications/application-template.md) has been copied, renamed ( `project_name.md`) and updated.
 - [ ] **A Ethereum Mainnet wallet address** for the payment of ERC20 USDC is provided inside the application.
-- [ ] I have read and acknowledged the [terms and conditions](https://github.com/OAK-Foundation/Grants-Program/blob/master/docs/T&Cs.md).
 - [ ] The software delivered for this grant will be released under an open-source license specified in the application.
 - [ ] The initial PR contains only one commit (squash and force-push if needed).
 - [ ] The grant will only be announced once the first milestone [has been accepted](https://github.com/OAK-Foundation/Grants-Program/deliveries/README.md).